 - You must adhere to CMS marketing regulations and guidelines.
 This includes, but is not limited to, the requirements to remain neutral and objective when assisting with enrollment decisions, which should always result in a plan selection in the Medicare beneficiary’s best interest.
 CMS marketing guidance also requires that providers must not make phone calls or direct, urge, or attempt to persuade Medicare beneficiaries to enroll or disenroll in a specific plan based on the care provider’s financial or any other interest.
 You may only make available or distribute benefit plan marketing materials to members in accordance with CMS requirements.

-- You must provide services to members in a culturally competent manner taking into account limited English proficiency or reading skills, hearing or vision impairment, and diverse cultural and ethnic backgrounds.
+- You must provide services to members in a culturally competent manner taking into account adjustments for members who use English as a second language, hearing or vision impairment, and diverse cultural and ethnic backgrounds.

 - You must cooperate with our procedures to tell members of health care needs that require follow-up and provide necessary training to members in self-care.